AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 # Binary classification: Logistic regression

+!!! success "Learning outcomes:"
+	After completing this lesson you should be able to:

+    * understand the basic architecture of logistic regression to tackle binary classification problems
+    *	understand the basic and mini-batch learning algorithm of logistic regression
+    *	understand why we need to use the cross-entropy as a loss function for logistic regression
+    *	appreciate that cross entropy loss creates a synergy with logistic regression to yield and update that is identical to the regression
+    *	appreciate the strength and weakness of logistic regression.

 You might be thinking, regression for classification, this sounds weird!
 But actually the name is a misnomer.
 This is **not regression** at all, **it is classification**.
 The name is used for reasons that will become apparent later, please bear in mind that we are talking about a classification technique not a regression technique.

 We saw earlier that the perceptron is capable of classifying a linearly separable dataset and we saw that it has a simple step activation function.
 To move towards more general techniques that can handle non-linearly separable classes, we introduce the logistic regression model.